 Pain, swelling, warmth, or redness in a joint or muscle

-Also call your doctor if you are parents who have a family history of hemophilia and are expecting a baby.
+Also talk to your doctor if you have a family history of hemophilia and are planning a pregnancy or expecting a baby.